Problem · US lead-to-close architecture

 Home-market funnels often close on technical conviction plus engineering credibility.
 The US funnel almost always requires the memo on top.
 A vendor that wins in the home market on engineering credibility alone can produce healthy US leads, healthy US demos, and a US close rate at one-third of the home benchmark because the memo is never built.

-Per Edelman Trust Barometer 2026, US B2B trust runs through documented peer comparison and named outcome more than through vendor self-report.
-Deloitte B2B funnel research 2025 reports that proposal-to-close attrition is the single largest stage loss in cross-border B2B funnels.
+US B2B trust runs through documented peer comparison and named outcome more than through vendor self-report.
+When proposal-to-close attrition is the sharpest drop, the sales team usually has an internal-defense problem, not a lead-quality problem.

 PROPOSAL-TO-CLOSE: HOME VS US 55% HOME 18% US BEFORE 40% US AFTER

-House reading of proposal-to-close progression rates.
+House view of proposal-to-close progression rates.
 Home benchmark stays roughly flat.
 US benchmark recovers toward home when the proof packet equips the internal champion.

 The fix is not to send more leads through the same broken transit.
 It is to repair the transit.
 One rebuild on the proof packet and the case-study format moves the close rate on the same lead flow.